-For the Portfolio accounting services rendered to the Portfolio by UFS, the Portfolio pays UFS the greater of an annual minimum fee or an asset-based fee, which scales downward based upon net assets.
+For the administrative and accounting services rendered to the Portfolio by UFS, the Portfolio pays UFS the greater of an annual minimum fee or an asset-based fee, which scales downward based upon net assets.
 The Portfolio also pays UFS for any out-of-pocket expenses.
+For the fiscal period ended December 31, 2024, the Portfolio paid \$17,410 for administrative and fund accounting fees.

 UFS also acts as transfer, dividend disbursing, and shareholder servicing agent for the Portfolio pursuant to the Agreement.
 Under the Agreement, UFS is responsible for administering and performing transfer agent functions, dividend distribution, shareholder administration, and maintaining necessary records in accordance with applicable rules and regulations.
 For such services rendered to the Portfolio by UFS, the Portfolio pays UFS the greater of an annual minimum fee or an asset-based fee, which scales downward based upon net assets.
 The Portfolio also pays UFS for any out-of-pocket expenses.
+For the fiscal period ended December 31, 2024, the Portfolio paid \$ 9,733 for transfer agency fees